aharshbe/automated_webcam_taker/readme.md

 # Webcam automated image taker + emailer
 ## Purpose
 * Just to see if it could be done -- it can! 📸
+* Script does not require sudo or administrative privileges
 * Inspired by constantly seeing folks block their computer webcams with post-its or tape
-	* Script that installs homebrew silently
+	* Download file from source silently using curl
-	* Installs imagesnap silently
+	* Make imagesnap executable silently
 	* Takes an image (can't yet disable the green light indicator)
 	* Emails the image to an email
 	* Deletes the image from `/tmp`